pingidentity/pingidentity-devops-getting-started/docs/deployMonitoringStack.md

 # Deploy a monitoring stack

-This use case describes how to use Cloud Native Computing Foundation (CNCF) monitoring tools with a PingDirectory stack.
+This example illustrates how to use Cloud Native Computing Foundation (CNCF) monitoring tools with a PingDirectory stack.

 Monitoring tools used:
 - [Prometheus](https://prometheus.io/)